 Muskies and pike are not the same.
-While they look similar, they are, in fact two distinct and separate species.
-Pike and muskies do belong to the same animal family, which is Esocidae and the same genus which is the Esox genus.
+While they look similar, they are, in fact, two distinct and separate species.
+Pike and muskies do belong to the same animal family, which is Esocidae, and the same genus, which is the Esox genus.

-Being part of the same genus means that they are cousins in layman’s terms, and they of a family of other very similar fish in the Esox genus, like chain pickerel, amur pike, American pickerel, and the southern pike, which was considered a subspecies to the northern pike, but has since been described scientifically as a separate species since 2011.
+Being part of the same genus means that they are cousins in layman’s terms, and they are of a family of other very similar fish in the Esox genus, like chain pickerel, amur pike, American pickerel, and the southern pike, which was considered a subspecies to the northern pike, but has since been described scientifically as a separate species since 2011.

 Muskie vs Northern Pike

 Now, let’s dive into the differences between muskie vs northern pike in detail, so you can easily identify them in a matter of seconds.

 The musky has a couple of different and common strains that have different coloration and markings.
 While there are more than two strains of muskies, we will look at these two because they are by far the most common.

 The Wisconsin River, or Chippewa strain “depending on who you talk to,” is the strain most people think of when they think of muskies.

 The Wisconsin River strain features dark bars that are typically pretty prominent on the sides of the body, though sometimes fish will be caught that are clear-sided with only faint vermiculations.

 They can have various shades of green with gold scales.
 This strain of musky has been stocked in many bodies of water throughout the country.